Codeception/Codeception/docs/06-ReusingTestCode.md

 The action from the second module will be loaded and the action from the first one will be ignored.
 The order of the modules can be defined in the suite config.

-However, some of modules may conflict with each others.
-In order to avoid confusion which module is used in first place, Framework modules, PhpBrowser, and WebDriver can't be used together. `_conflicts` method of module is used to specify which class or interface it conflicts to.
-Codeception will throw exception if there will be a module enabled which matches the provided criteria.
+However, some of modules may conflict with each other.
+In order to avoid confusion which module is used in the first place, Framework modules, PhpBrowser, and WebDriver can't be used together.
+The `_conflicts` method of a module is used to specify which class or interface it conflicts with.
+Codeception will throw an exception if there will be a module enabled which matches the provided criteria.

 ### Connecting Modules

 It's possible that you will need to access internal data or functions from other modules.
-For example, for your module you might need access responses or internal actions of modules.
+For example, for your module you might need to access responses or internal actions of modules.

 Modules can interact with each other through the `getModule` method.
 Please note that this method will throw an exception if the required module was not loaded.